sundevista/local-quotes/README.md

 but you can also use command `Rescan vault for local quotes`.

 ## ⚒️ Quote Maker
-The simplest way to create quote block is 'Quote Maker' modal.
+The simplest way to create a quote block is 'Quote Maker' modal.
 You can summon it with `Open Quote Maker` command (`Make quote block` for 0.2.0).
 Then just follow instruction and press `Insert Quote` button.
-Then your quote block'll be inserted in your cursor position (remember that you need be in **Editing** mode).
+Then your quote block'll be inserted in your cursor position (remember that you need to be in **Editing** mode).

 ![modal](assets/modal.gif)